niallbee/capstone/guides/day-1/guide-1-jenkins-architecture.md

    When  prompted type "yes" to execute the apply.
 This will provision the VPC and subnet in your GCP project.
 Once the apply is complete your VPC and subnet will be visible in the console.

 ## Creating a VM with External SSH - Jenkins Controller
 To create an easy to read, reusable Terraform configuration we are going to use modules for the Capstone project.
 Terraform modules allow you to group resources that are used together into a self contained Terraform directory.
 This makes your code much easier to reuse as you can simply reference the module and pass through your requirements and it will build the same set of infrastructure every time.
-There are many premade modules available in the Terraform registry and on GitHub that you could use but you can also create your own modules - which is what we are going to do in this project.
+There are many pre-made modules available in the Terraform registry and on GitHub that you could use but you can also create your own modules - which is what we are going to do in this project.

 1. In the `capstone-project` folder create a new folder called `day-1`.
 Then within the `day-1` folder create the following new files `vms.tf`, `outputs.tf` and `variables.tf`.

    This will be the folder for our first module.
 It is important to note that modules are self contained and so cannot see resources outside their current directory.
-In our case this means that any resource created in the day-1 folder cannot see the reources we have created in the `capstone-project` folder.
+In our case this means that any resource created in the day-1 folder cannot see the resources we have created in the `capstone-project` folder.
 This means that for any information that we need from outside the module we need to create variables to allow the information to be passed through

    In `variables.tf` insert the following code blocks
    ```